Nourayam/Distributed-Systems-Engine/deepseek_production_refactor.md

 from simulation.simulation_events import Event, EventType

 class RaftState(Enum):
-    """Possible states for a Raft node."""
+   #Possible states for a Raft node
     FOLLOWER = auto()
     CANDIDATE = auto()
     LEADER = auto()

 class RaftNode(Node):
-    """Implementation of a node using the Raft consensus algorithm."""
+   #Implementation of a node using the Raft consensus algorithm

     # Constants in seconds
     ELECTION_TIMEOUT_MIN = 0.15